yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 by compiling from source or by using one of the pre-built binaries available at Embree's `downloads <https://embree.github.io/downloads.html>` page.
 Once Embree is installed, you must also create a symlink next to the library.
-For example, if the libraries were installed at /usr/local/lib/, you must do
+For example, if the libraries were installed at /opt/local/lib/ (the location that the OS X .pkg installer puts them), you must do

 .. code-block:: bash

-    sudo ln -s /usr/local/lib/libembree.2.6.1.dylib /usr/local/lib/libembree.so
+    sudo ln -s /opt/local/lib/libembree.2.6.1.dylib /opt/local/lib/libembree.so

 Second, the python bindings for embree (called `pyembree <https://github.com/scopatz/pyembree>`) must also be installed.
 To